 - Services of a tour representative

-Day One: Flight to Milan, transfer to your hotel on Lake Maggiore for two nights half board accommodation.
-Transfer times from Malpensa and Bergamo are 30 minutes 1 ½ hours respectively.
+DAY ONE: Flight to Milan, transfer to your hotel on Lake Maggiore for two nights half board accommodation.
+Transfer times from Malpensa and Bergamo are 45 minutes and 1 hour 45 minutes hours respectively.

 Walking at the Cinque Terre, Portofino & Lake Maggiore